December 5, 2005

 Suggestions for those who take acetaminophen:

 - Look at the label of the product you are taking that contains acetaminophen and do not exceed the recommended dose.
 For instance, if the dosing instructions are for 325 to 650 mg every 4 to 6 hours, the total daily dose should not exceed 650 mg x 6 = 3,900 mg from all products that are taken that contain acetaminophen.
-If you are taking a prescription narcotic, such as Vicodin, that contains acetaminophen, and it is not relieving your pain, do not take it more often or more at a time; see your provider about a stronger pain reliever.
+If you are taking a prescription pain medication, such as Vicodin, that contains acetaminophen, and it is not relieving your pain, do not take it more often or more at a time; see your provider about a stronger pain reliever.

 - Look carefully at the label of all the medications that you are taking to see if it contains acetaminophen.
 Ask your pharmacist if the prescription medication you are taking contains acetaminophen.